python/cpython/Doc/tutorial/classes.rst

 Generators
 ==========

-:term:`Generator`\s are a simple and powerful tool for creating iterators.
+:term:`Generators <generator>` are a simple and powerful tool for creating iterators.
 They are written like regular functions but use the :keyword:`yield` statement whenever they want to return data.
 Each time :func:`next` is called on it, the generator resumes where it left off (it remembers all the data values and which